citp/privacy-policy-historical/s/sf/sfg/sfgate.com.md

 **Chronicle Books:**
 Chronicle Books, along with SFGate.com, was previously owned by the Chronicle Publishing Company, but is no longer owned by the San Francisco Chronicle.
 For more information, please go [here](https://www.chroniclebooks.com/help/).

-**DoubleClick:**
+**Open Ad Stream:**
-DoubleClick is a service we use to display advertising on our web sites.
+Open Ad Stream is a service provied by 24/7 Real Media we use to display advertising on our web sites.

-DoubleClick's Privacy Policy is located [here](http://www.doubleclick.com/us/about_doubleclick/privacy/).
+24/7 Real Media's Privacy Policy is located [here](http://www.247realmedia.com/privacy.html).
 However, please note that their policy discusses issues which may not apply to SFGate.
 SFGate will always disclose our policies for collecting individual information and will allow our users to opt-out of having that information collected.
-DoubleClick does use cookies in order to serve ads.
-You can opt-out of having DoubleClick cookies set on your browser.
-Information on how to do this is located [here](http://www.doubleclick.com/us/about_doubleclick/privacy/).
+24/7 Real Media does use cookies in order to serve ads.

 **eNature:**
 eNature provides a service where you can enter your zip code and email address to receive information about wildlife in your area.
 As a default, you will be subscribed to receive newsletters and offers from eNature.
 You can opt of of this selection when you submit your information.
 The information you submit will go directly to eNature and will not be stored by The Chronicle.
 It will be used in accordance with the [eNature privacy policy](http://www.enature.com/about/privacy.asp).